vexorus/NikmaASM/README.md

 - **External function calls**: Supports calling functions from external libraries like WinAPI via import and call instructions.
 - **I/O operations**: Ability to input and output data.

+> [!WARNING]
+> This project is in beta testing.
+It may contain errors and bugs.
+Use at your own risk.
 ## Usage
 ```cmd
 NikmaASM.exe <file.nikasm> [option]